Jump to:

 QCDRs also are permitted to customize the Clinician and Group Consumer Assessment of Healthcare Providers and Systems (CAHPS) and may include non-Medicare beneficiaries.
 No more than 30 approved or provisionally approved QCDR measures for a clinician may be submitted.
 QCDRs must submit data through a secure submission method.

-• Provides payment for based on quality measures comparable to those used in the MIPS quality performance category
+• Provides payment based on quality measures comparable to those used in the MIPS quality performance category.

 • Bundled Payments for Care Improvement (BPCI): This initiative is comprised of 4 broadly defined models of care, which link payments for multiple services beneficiaries receive during an episode of care.